- Wage garnishment is when a portion of an employee’s pay must go directly toward paying off specific types of outstanding or recurring debts.

 - An employer might receive a notice of termination for a wage garnishment.

-- An employee’s debt could be paid off through the wage garnishment.
+- An employee’s debt could be paid off through wage garnishment.

-If any of these milestones are reached, employers should stop withholding the garnishment from employee paychecks and resume their normal compensation immediately.
+If any of these milestones are reached, employers should stop withholding the garnishment from the employee’s paychecks and resume their usual compensation immediately.